ruslanHlushen/Navigation/README.md

 // Add new fragment
 startFragment(String fragmentNameForBackStack, Object data, boolean useAddTransaction);

-// Add many fragments if useAddTransaction = true, then onCreate(),onCreateView(),onViewCreated() of all fragment will be called in //course, if useAddTransaction = false only onCreate() of all fragment will be called in course, and onCreateView(),onViewCreated() only //of last fragment.
+// Add many fragments if useAddTransaction = true, then onCreate(),onCreateView(),onViewCreated()
+//of all fragment will be called in //course, if useAddTransaction = false only onCreate()
+//of all fragment will be called in course, and onCreateView(),onViewCreated() only //of last fragment.
 //All fragments will be added to backStack, so onBackPressed() you return to previous. void startFragmentWithBackStack(List<DataModel> dataModelList, boolean useAddTransaction);

-// Remove all fragments of backStack, that are after position(stars from 0) and fragment that is at position and set instead of it //fragment that you want. void startFragmentAndSetAtBackStackPosition(String fragmentNameForBackStack, int position, Object data, boolean useAddTransaction);
+// Remove all fragments of backStack, that are after position(stars from 0)
+//and fragment that is at position and set instead of it
+//fragment that you want.
+void startFragmentAndSetAtBackStackPosition(String fragmentNameForBackStack, int position, Object data, boolean useAddTransaction);

 // Works like previous method, but set position after fragment with fragmentNameToSetAfter name in backStack.